Drug Evaluation Committee 2017-18 Review of Clinical Trial Participation Cards, etc. by Clinical Trial Review Committees

 Question

-Article 10 of the GCP Ministerial Ordinance stipulates "prior submission of documents to the head of the site.
-Article 10 does not include "clinical trial participation cards" and "specific schedules for clinical trials" as documents to be submitted to the site, and we have heard that the necessity of review by a clinical trial review committee varies from site to site.
-I have heard that not a few medical institutions review the clinical trial participation card at the Clinical Trial Review Committee, but please tell us which documents and dossiers given to subjects are considered to require review by the Clinical Trial Review Committee.
+Article 10 of the GCP Ministerial Ordinance stipulates "prior submission of documents to the head of the Investigator Site.
+Article 10 does not include "clinical trial participation cards" and "specific schedules for clinical trials" as documents to be submitted to the Investigator Site, and I have heard that each Investigator Site handles the necessity of review by the Clinical Trial Review Committee differently.
+We have heard that not a few Investigator Sites review the Trial Participation Card at the Trial Review Committee, but please tell us which documents and papers to be given to subjects are considered to require review by the Trial Review Committee.

 Similarly, please let me confirm that documents such as asking a medical practitioner in the same field of medicine who is not conducting a clinical trial to introduce a potential subject do not need to be reviewed by the Clinical Trials Review Committee.